 The information here relates to incoming students for October 2020 entry.
+For October 2021 please go to our current version of this page.

 We have sent an email to you as incoming students today.
 If you have not received this, please read this copy with information about a Mathematics Refresher Course, On Campus Arrival Date, and IT for Online Learning.
 Please read this now as some of the information is time sensitive.